Molenbeek-Saint-Jean: 20th century

 Where Molenbeek was once a centre of intense industrial activity, concentrated around the canal and the railway, most of those industries have disappeared to make way for large-scale urban renewal following the modernist Athens Charter, such as the L'Écluse Tower along the Boulevard Louis Mettewie/Louis Mettewielaan in the upper town and the Brunfaut Tower near the canal.
 In addition, clearance work for the extension of the metro in the 1970s and 1980s led to further destruction.
 In spite of this, Molenbeek has maintained its character to this day.
-This industrial past is still remembered in Brussels' Museum of Industry and Labour, a museum of social and industrial history built on the site of the former foundry of the Compagnie des Bronzes de Bruxelles.
+This industrial past is still remembered in the Brussels Museum of Industry and Labour, a museum of social and industrial history built on the site of the former foundry of the Compagnie des Bronzes de Bruxelles.

 21st century

 In some areas of Molenbeek, the ensuing poverty left its mark on the urban landscape and scarred the social life of the community, leading to rising crime rates and pervading cultural intolerance.
 Various local revitalisation programmes are currently under way, aiming at relieving the municipality's most impoverished districts.
 Currently, the local economy is renewing itself, but it is "dominated" by the administrative sector.
 Alongside large companies such as KBC Bank and the distribution company Delhaize, there are administrations such as that of the Ministry of the French Community and numerous businesses.